Vigil held for 7-year-old girl killed by her father

-A gut-wrenching outpouring of grief Tuesday night as family, friends, and teachers held a vigil tonight to remember 7-year-old Kayden Mancuso.
+MORRISVILLE, Pa.
+(WPVI) --A gut-wrenching outpouring of grief Tuesday night as family, friends, and teachers held a vigil to remember 7-year-old Kayden Mancuso.

-Police say the young girl was killed by her father, Jeff, in a murder-suicide at his Manayunk home amid a contentious custody battle.
+Police say the young girl was killed by her father, Jeff, in a murder-suicide at his home in the Manayunk section of Philadelphia amid a contentious custody battle.

-Kayden lived most of the time with her mother in Pennsbury Township and would have been entering 2nd grade at Edgewood Elementary in Morrisville, where tonight's vigil was held.
+Kayden lived most of the time with her mother in Bucks County and would have been entering 2nd grade at Edgewood Elementary in Morrisville, where the vigil was held.

 Her aunt remembered Kayden as great at softball, singing, dancing, and giving hugs.